TTC Director of Information Management

 TTC used a Data Governance Maturity Model when planning its data governance organization.
 The model guided the organization toward appointing data stewards to monitor data quality as well as involving a range of business stakeholders to define data standards and secure executive sponsorship.

 Understanding the customer promotes better service

 By establishing a data governance system to improve, monitor and control data from across TTC's brands – and creating a real-time SOA environment – the company now has a better understanding of customers through its multiple channels.
 TTC can remit qualified sales leads to the appropriate travel agency to enable consistency and drive revenue.

 The improvements in TTC's customer data have benefitted its travel agency partners through the newly launched ePartner program.
 The company can now relate customers to their booking travel agent (at all customer touch points, including TTC's own websites), which has enabled jointly branded communications such as client feedback forms, offers to check in online, travel information and promotions.

 Finally, establishing a single customer view improved overall service delivery throughout the travel experience.
 For example, TTC brands can add personal information, such as dietary requirements, and the company can automatically deliver a personalized thank-you communication post-trip.

 "We've made the data governance journey side-by-side with SAS – from the initial batch data quality improvements to the sophisticated and governed environment we have today," says Alan Cox, TTC Director of Information Management.
 "The really exciting area for us is the ability to understand exactly who a customer is, no matter how they choose to interact with us or which of our brands they have dealt with in the past.
 It's this insight that's driving innovation in joint partner communications and the customer experience."

-After using SAS technology to create a single view of its customers, TTC can improve customer relationships by implementing targeted marketing efforts and personalizing customer transactions.
+Improved customer relationships by implementing targeted marketing efforts and personalizing customer transactions.